NethServer/ns8-docs/subscription.rst

 Register the cluster
 ====================

+Depending on your subscription type, log in to `my.nethserver.com
+<https://my.nethserver.com>`_ or `my.nethesis.it
-Depending on your subscription type, log in to https://my.nethserver.com or https://my.nethesis.it and obtain a unique subscription token for the cluster.
+<https://my.nethesis.it>`_ and obtain a unique subscription token for the
+cluster.
 Follow the portal-documented procedures to obtain it.

 .. warning::

-  The subscription token is a secret: never communicate or show it to someone else
+  The subscription token is a secret: never communicate or share it with someone else

 Once you have copied the token to the clipboard, go to the ``Settings``